w3c/wot-security/wot-security-metadata.md

 The standard HTTP security models can be specified by using the following schemes.
 - `"basic"`: simple (basic) authentication
-- `"token"`: bearer token
+- `"bearer"`: bearer token
+- `"pop"`: proof-of-possession token
 Please refer to [RFC7235 https://tools.ietf.org/html/rfc7235#section-5.1].
 If basic authentication is used, the location should be specified using the `"in"` tag.
 If no value is given for this, `"header"` is assumed.
-If a bearer token is used, its format must be specified using `"format"`, which should have one of the following values:
+If a token is used, its format must be specified using `"format"`, which should have one of the following values:
 - `"jwt"`: JSON Web Token